 Kindness in the workplace is a big part of cultivating a happy, engaged workforce.
 What better time to celebrate it than this week during Random Acts of Kindness Week?

 The theme of #RAKWeek2018 is “Who’s your one?” — as in, Who’s the person who starts the chain reaction of kindness in your life?

 Happy New Year!
-Is thanking employees more frequently in 2018 on your management team’s list of resolutions?
+Is thanking employees more frequently on your management team’s list of resolutions?

 How about a “Thank You training”?
 Make it a company resolution this year to train managers in the art of thanking employees!

 Thanksgiving is this week — and you can still “put the Thanks in Thanksgiving” in time to delight your employees and workplace!